Dean, Professor of Entrepreneurship and Urban Technology, & ID Academy Director

-Anijo Mathew is Dean and an Associate Professor at the Institute of Design focused on entrepreneurship and urban technology.
+Anijo Mathew is Dean and a Professor at the Institute of Design focused on entrepreneurship and urban technology.
 He is also the director of the ID Academy.
 His research evaluates new models of innovation enabled by technology and media convergence through the lenses of design fiction, design-led innovation, and entrepreneurship.
 He works with global organizations to adapt and change strategic responses to transforming technologies.

 Anijo is the founder and board member of Vamonde, a Chicago storytelling app operating worldwide and named by Built in Chicago as one of six Chicago startups shaping the future of virtual reality.